Rutgers Business School – Newark and New Brunswick: Facilities

 Rutgers Business School, Newark reflecting the city in the glass front.

 In 2009 RBS opened a new facility in the first 11 stories of downtown Newark's One Washington Park office building that is home to the full-time and Executive MBA programs, the MQF program, and the Newark undergraduate program.
 1 Washington Park is centrally located near highways and public transportation, notably Newark Broad Street Station, where there is service on New Jersey Transit Morris and Essex and Montclair-Boonton Lines (including Midtown Direct service to New York Penn Station) and Newark Light Rail service to Newark Penn Station.
 The Washington Park light rail station is also adjacent to the school.

 Rutgers facilities in One Washington Park include classrooms, lecture halls, conference rooms, student and faculty lounges, offices, and a University Police substation.
 The new 3 story RBS entrance atrium features lecture halls, a trading floor, student lounge and study spaces, a rooftop garden, and the Bove Auditorium.
 One Park Bistro in the lobby of the building is owned by the university and operated by the university's contracted Aramark food service but is open to all tenants with a building ID.
 In 2011, it was announced the Rutgers–Newark campus would further expand around Washington Park, converting the former American Insurance Company Building into graduate student housing.

 Rutgers Business School, New Brunswick, on the Livingston Campus.
 New glass and steel building at nightfall.

-In 2011 RBS broke ground on a new school building located on the New Brunswick/Livingston Campus.
+In 2011, RBS broke ground on a new school building located on the New Brunswick/Livingston Campus.
 This new building, which opened in September, 2013, is the focal point for the New Brunswick undergraduate program.
+Tillet Hall also hosts multiple undergraduate business requirement classes.
 Previously, in New Brunswick, RBS shared the Janice H. Levin Building with the School of Labor and Management Relations and Beck Hall with the School of Arts and Sciences on the Livingston Campus.

 RBS also has facilities in Morristown Plaza in Morristown, New Jersey, Basking Ridge Country Club in Basking Ridge, Washington Street in Jersey City, and Robinson Road in Singapore.
-MBA programs were also previously offered in Beijing and Shanghai.
+MBA programs were also previously offered in Beijing and Shanghai through international academic partnerships.

-In 2024, Rutgers Business School launched a new Master of Business Analytics program, reflecting the school's growing emphasis on data driven decision making.
+In 2024, Rutgers Business School launched a new Master of Business Analytics program, reflecting the school's growing emphasis on data-driven decision-making.
+Offered at both Newark and New Brunswick, it focuses on machine learning and business intelligence.